awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 If you've never registered a domain with Route 53 or transferred a domain to Route 53, we send you an email that asks you to confirm that the email address is valid\.
 We retain this information so we don't have to send this confirmation email again\.

 **Geographic TLDs only – Email to get authorization to transfer the domain**
-For domains that have a [geographic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic), we're required to get your authorization to transfer the domain\.
+For domains that have a [geographic TLD](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic), we're required to get your authorization to transfer the domain\.
 If you transfer 10 domains, we have to send you 10 emails, and you have to click the authorization link in each one\.
 If we can't access your email address by submitting a public WHOIS query, we cancel the transfer\.
-Authorization isn't required for domains that have a [generic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.
+Authorization isn't required for domains that have a [generic TLD](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.

 The emails all go to the registrant contact for the domain:
 + If you're the registrant contact for the domain, follow the instructions in the email to authorize the transfer\.
 + If someone else is the registrant contact, ask that person to follow the instructions in the email to authorize the transfer\.

 **Important**
 If you're transferring a domain that has a geographic TLD, we wait up to five days for the registrant contact to authorize the transfer\.
 If the registrant contact doesn't respond within five days, we cancel the transfer operation and send an email to the registrant contact about the cancellation\.

+**Topics**
 + [Authorization Email for a New Owner or Email Address](#domain-transfer-to-route-53-authorize-transfer-additional-email)
 + [Email Addresses that Authorization Emails Come From](#domain-transfer-to-route-53-authorize-transfer-email-addresses)
 + [Approval from the Current Registrar](#domain-transfer-to-route-53-authorize-transfer-registrar-approval)